donoso-eth/off-chain/README.md

     });
 ```

-3. Communicate with the off chain resolver.
+3. Communicate with the off-chain resolver.
    &nbsp;So far nothing new.
-Now is when things starts to get interesting.
-When working previously with gelato, we had a resolver "on-chain", that returned following object.
+Now is when things start to get interesting.
+When working previously with gelato, we had a resolver "on-chain", that returned the following object.

 ```javascript
   { canExec:boolean,
     payload:bytes }
 ```

 If canExec is true, then we execute the payload.
-With Off cahin resolvers the process is the same, however we are not checking the condicion on-chain but off-chain.
-For doing that we will query a sort of cloud-function (our assembly module) which is stored on IPFS.
+With Off chain resolvers the process is the same.
+However, we are not checking the condition on-chain but off-chain.
+For doing that we will query a sort of cloud-function (our assembly module), which is stored on IPFS.

-We have created our assembly module with poliwrap, so we will have to use the polywrap client to interact with.
+We have created our assembly module with poliwrap, so we will have to use the polywrap client to interact.
 In our calls we change the blocktimestamp, if is an even number will return canExec = true, (we can change it by creating the task)